chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 Exploitation vs. equilibrium (maybe RPS example) Bandits

+Also regret in poker which is actually advantage

 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$

 ## 4. Solving Toy Poker Games from Normal Form to Extensive Form
+Kuhn analytical
+Kuhn normal form
+Kuhn extensive form, linear programming

 ## 5. Trees in Games
+Minimax tictactoe, why this doesn't work for poker Perfect info game and subgames
+MCTS
+Exploitation vs. exploration
+RL terminology
+In imperfect info we need to know about the overall strategy Call with enough hands to make opponent worse off in allin hands

 ## 6. Toy Games and Python Implementation
+Kuhn
+Leduc
+Python implementation of the games
+Ideally connected to ACPC server

 ## 7. Counterfactual Regret Minimization (CFR)
+External sampling CFR detailed code and walk through (how values change over many iterations) How is this related to Q learning?
+Use RPS to show why average strategy
+Proofs of regret minimization
+Kuhn results with 3 card and 10 card and 100 card

 ## 8. Game Abstraction
+Card abstraction, in code also
+Betting abstraction

 ## 9. Agent Evaluation
+Best response, code
+vs. human
+Agent vs. agent

 ## 10. CFR Advances
+AVIAT variance reduction
+Monte Carlo variations
+New stuff like Linear CFR
+CFR+ (use RPS to show difference)
+Endgame solving (RPS example)

 ## 11. Deep Learning and Poker
+Libratus
+DeepStack
+Deep CFR
+Pluribus

 ## 12. AI vs. Humans -- What Can Humans Learn?
+Examples from Brokos book
+Paper with Sam
+Theme ideas from toy games that can translate to full games

 ## 13. Multiplayer Games
+3 player Kuhn, Leduc
+Pluribus stuff

 ## 14. Opponent Exploitation
+Paper with Sam

 ## 15. Other Games (Chess, Atari, Go, Starcraft, Hanabi)
+RL stuff